the-peon-project/.github/profile/README.md

 *Whether self hosted or in the cloud, PEON aims to be efficient in resource consumption with modern tools for management of **ANY** self-hostable game server.*

-Here you will find all of the official repositories for the PEON project's components.
+> Click the PEON for all of our docs & development details.

 ## A story behind the name